jennifer-spillane/cerianthus/ceri2020_assembly.md

 ## Cerianthid assembly 2020

-It was a little while ago that I did the initial assembly for this genome (before I had to set it aside for a while), so I am going to reassemble it now with updated methdods, and see if it's any better than my old one.
+It was a little while ago that I did the initial assembly for this genome (before I had to set it aside for a while), so I am going to reassemble it now with updated methods, and see if it's any better than my old one.
 Should be fun!

 I made a new directory to do this work in, and it is here: `/mnt/lustre/macmaneslab/jlh1023/cerianthid/assembly_2020/`